1j01/tablature-parser/README.md

 ## TODO

 * Establish and document a decent API
-* Compile the CoffeeScript in a build step
-* License and publish to npm
 * Parse articulations
 * Support alternate tunings
 * Support other instruments